The Prince George Hospice Palliative Care Society Team

 Executive Director

-Erin Anderlini has joined our team as the Operations Manager – Non-Clinical at Rotary Hospice House.
+Erin Connelly has joined our team as the Operations Manager – Non-Clinical at Rotary Hospice House.
 She was born in Prince George, has lived here most of her life, and has a young family.
-She is a registered Clinical Counsellor, comes with 20 years of experience working for Indigenous social service agencies, and most recently served as the Health Director at the Prince George Native Friendship Centre.
+She holds a Master’s of Education Degree in Counselling, comes with 20 years of experience working for Indigenous social service agencies; and most recently served as the Health Director at the Prince George Native Friendship Centre.
 She is also the President of the Board for Central Interior Native Health Society.
 Erin has a passion for working with/for Elders and is committed to being involved in the non-profit sector.

 Care Aides & Registered Nurses